How are advisers assigned?

 Can I earn a Certificate in Near Eastern Languages and Cultures as an NES major?

 Yes.
-Any student who achieves proficiency in Arabic, Persian, Turkish, or Hebrew and fulfills the requirements may receive a Certificate in Language or Culture.
+Any student who achieves proficiency in Arabic, Persian, Turkish, or Hebrew and fulfills the requirements may receive a Certificate in Language and Culture.
 Students must contact Mr. James LaRegina (firstname.lastname@example.org) sometime during their senior year to arrange this.

 Can I earn a Certificate in Near Eastern Studies as an NES Major?